gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 >"*Welcome to the brain, behavior, and development lab.
 Are you here for the study about individual difference of motion perception?*"

+Close the door.
 If the participant answers yes, say:

 >"*Great.
-You can put your coat on the back of the door and your bag here.*"
+You can sit in this chair and put your coat and bags beside you.*"

 - Store coat on back of main door and bags by the file/bookcase.